DimJ99/TempleCPU/README.md

 # Phase 6: Cache Integration
 A primitive L1 direct-mapped cache will be implemented.
 Further data cache is an option aswell

+# Phase 7: Additional Cores
+At least one more core will be added to improve parallel performance.
+4 may be a consideration but is only optional.